NasserMostafa1000/.net-Framework-Apps/README.md

 - Use the following credentials to log in:
   - **Username:** 2saadmahmoud312@gmail.com
   - **Password:** 1234
+-the good feature is the app and the ui is so clean and easy
 ---

 ### 3. Inventory Management System